 Joulia AG wants to put an end to wasting energy in the shower.
-The company has developed an innovative heat exchanger for showers that recovers the thermal energy of used water.
+The company has developed an innovative heat exchanger for showers that recovers the heat energy from used water.
+With the heat exchanger from Joulia AG, consumers can save energy costs, increase their energy efficiency and counteract global warming.

 What social challenges does Joulia address?